How to Have Glowing Skin in Time for Valentine’s Day

 Be more diligent about basic skincare.

-Be honest: Do you religiously stick to your skincare routine?
+Be honest: Do you religiously stick to your ?
 Or do you skip the sunscreen on rushed mornings, or sleep with makeup on after a long day?
 We’re not here to judge, but we are here to remind you that glowing skin doesn’t happen spontaneously.
 Be sure to consistently stick to the basic routine of cleanse-tone-moisturize-apply sunscreen because each of those steps plays an important role: Cleansing rids your face of acne-causing dirt, toning restores your skin’s pH balance, moisturizing makes it look plump and dewy, and sunscreen keeps your skin young-looking in the long run.

 Load up on antioxidants—both inside and outside.